Jôf Fuart via Gola Nord Ovest

 Gola Nord Ovest entrance, slabs on the right are the best to climb (II).

 Crux of the route marked with a cairn.
-The chimney is not that pleasant and exposed a little but not overly difficult (around III).
-There is an easier dihedral ascent to its right however the rock is more brittle in there.
+The chimney is not that pleasant and a little exposed but not overly difficult (around III).
+There is an easier dihedral ascent to its right, however the rock is more brittle in there.
 Other ways might be even more difficult.

 Same cairn as above, just seen from behind it.